quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

-Note also that the client can disable compatible version negotiation by only including the Chosen Version in the Available Versions field of the Version Information; see {{vers-info}}.
+Note also that the client can disable compatible version negotiation by only including the Chosen Version in the Available Versions field of the Version Information (see {{vers-info}}).

-If the server does not find a compatible version (including the client's Chosen Version), it will perform incompatible version negotiation instead, see
+If the server does not find a compatible version (including the client's Chosen Version), it will perform incompatible version negotiation instead (see
-{{incompat-vn}}.
+{{incompat-vn}}).

 Note that it is possible to have incompatible version negotiation followed by compatible version negotiation.
-For instance, if version A is compatible with B and C is compatible with D, the following scenario could occur:
+For instance, if version A is compatible with version B and version C is compatible with version D, the following scenario could occur:

 ~~~
 Client                                          Server